MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Compliance/Clear-MgBetaComplianceEdiscoveryCaseSourceCollectionData.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Compliance-help.xml Module Name: Microsoft.Graph.Beta.Compliance online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.compliance/clear-mgbetacomplianceediscoverycasesourcecollectiondata
 schema: 2.0.0
-ms.prod: ediscovery
 ---

 # Clear-MgBetaComplianceEdiscoveryCaseSourceCollectionData

 ## SYNOPSIS
 Permanently delete Microsoft Teams messages contained in a sourceCollection.
-You can collect and purge the following categories of Teams content:- Teams 1:1 chats - Chat messages, posts, and attachments shared in a Teams conversation between two people.
+You can collect and purge the following categories of Teams content:\n- Teams 1:1 chats - Chat messages, posts, and attachments shared in a Teams conversation between two people.
-Teams 1:1 chats are also called *conversations*.- Teams group chats - Chat messages, posts, and attachments shared in a Teams conversation between three or more people.
+Teams 1:1 chats are also called *conversations*.\n- Teams group chats - Chat messages, posts, and attachments shared in a Teams conversation between three or more people.
-Also called *1:N* chats or *group conversations*.- Teams channels - Chat messages, posts, replies, and attachments shared in a standard Teams channel.- Private channels - Message posts, replies, and attachments shared in a private Teams channel.- Shared channels - Message posts, replies, and attachments shared in a shared Teams channel.
+Also called *1:N* chats or *group conversations*.\n- Teams channels - Chat messages, posts, replies, and attachments shared in a standard Teams channel.\n- Private channels - Message posts, replies, and attachments shared in a private Teams channel.\n- Shared channels - Message posts, replies, and attachments shared in a shared Teams channel.
-For more information about purging Teams messages, see:- eDiscovery solution series: Data spillage scenario - Search and purge- Advanced eDiscovery workflow for content in Microsoft Teams
+For more information about purging Teams messages, see:\n- eDiscovery solution series: Data spillage scenario - Search and purge\n- Advanced eDiscovery workflow for content in Microsoft Teams

 ## SYNTAX